astronomer/docs/learn/airflow-mlops.md

 ---
-title: "Best practices for orchestrating MLOps pipelines with Airflow"
+title: "Best practices for orchestrating MLOps pipelines with Apache Airflow®"
 sidebar_label: "MLOps"
-description: "Learn how to use Airflow to run machine learning in production."
+description: "Learn how to use Apache Airflow® to run machine learning in production."
 id: airflow-mlops
 ---

 **Machine Learning Operations** (MLOps) is a broad term encompassing everything needed to run machine learning models in production.
-MLOps is a rapidly evolving field with many different best practices and behavioral patterns, with Apache Airflow providing tool agnostic orchestration capabilities for all steps.
+MLOps is a rapidly evolving field with many different best practices and behavioral patterns, with Apache Airflow® providing tool agnostic orchestration capabilities for all steps.

 In this guide you learn: